AdobeDocs/experience-manager-65.en/help/sites-administering/cug.md

    >[!NOTE]
    >
-   >Note that CUGs in the Permissions tab cannot be rolled out to Live Copies from Blueprints.
+   >CUGs in the Permissions tab cannot be rolled out to Live Copies from Blueprints.
 Please plan around this when configuring Live Copy.
    >
    >For more information, see [this page](closed-user-groups.md#aem-livecopy).